expectedparrot/edsl/docs/survey_builder.rst

 2. **Activate beta features**: Navigate to your Profile page and select the option to activate beta features.

-3. **Create a survey**: Navigate to the "Create" page to create a survey with questions and agents.
+3. **Create a survey**: Navigate to the "Create" page to build a survey.

 4. **Deploy the survey**: Navigate to the "Project" page to deploy the survey for human and AI respondents.